Quantum percolation and transition point of a directed discrete-time quantum walk

 Using two-state D-DQWs to model quantum percolation can be seen as a realistic approach to studying transport processes in various directed physical systems such as photon dynamics in waveguides with disconnected paths or quantum currents on nanotubes.
 We have demonstrated its generality by allowing the parameter $\theta$ to vary randomly at each vertex and shown that this does not lead to any significant change in $p_a$.
+This is also confirmed by the analytical expression being independent of $\theta$.
+Finally, our model can be extended to two-state quantum walks on three-dimensional lattices by alternating the evolution along the different dimensions\,\cite{Cha13}.
+Therefore, the D-DQW can be defined on 3D systems and a similar studies can be carried out when advanced computation resources are available.

-Given the current experimental interest and advances in implementing quantum walks in various physical systems\,\cite{Do05+}, we believe that our discrete model is a strong candidate for upcoming experimental studies and its continuous form, which is detailed in the Appendix, will also be of interest for further theoretical analysis with different evolution schemes.
+Given the current experimental interest and advances in implementing quantum walks in various physical systems\,\cite{Do05, SSV12, SMS09, ZKG10, PLP08, PLM10, SCP10, BFL10, KFC09}, we believe that our discrete model is a strong candidate for upcoming experimental studies and its continuous form, which is detailed in the {\bf Methods}, will also be of interest for further theoretical analysis with different evolution schemes.